-Filing Taxes for the Deceased – Form 1041 & More
+Filing Taxes for the Deceased – Form 1041 and More

-If you have a family member who died during 2017, you might be required to file a return for him or her.
+If you have a family member who died in 2019, you might be required to file a return for them.
 Report income earned from the beginning of the year to the date of death on that person’s final return.

 A legal entity called an estate is automatically created at the time of death to file a tax return, even for deceased individuals with no estate prior to death.
-This helps to keep track of all income the deceased earned is accounted for.
-On the estate return (Form 1041), report any income the estate received after the date of death.
+This helps to keep track of all income the deceased earned.
+On the estate tax return (IRS Form 1041), report any income the estate got after the date of death.
 This includes income earned from bank accounts or stock while the estate is being managed through a process called probate.
-The estate must request its own employer identification number (EIN) to use for filing purposes.
+The estate must request its own employer identification number (EIN) to use for filing purposes on Form 1041.

 You or a personal representative should let all payers of income know of the death.
-You should include financial institutions in your notifications.
+Include financial institutions in your notifications.
 This will ensure you report all income your family member’s estate or heirs earn.
 You must also notify the Social Security Administration of the person’s death before the IRS can accept an e-filed return on behalf of the deceased taxpayer.
 To learn more, contact the Social Security Administration at 800-772-1213.

 Many assets, like a life insurance policy or a brokerage account, list a beneficiary.
-If they do, these assets can bypass probate and be paid directly to the beneficiary.
-Usually, money paid out from assets that do this isn’t taxable.
-So, interest earned on these assets after the death of your family member is taxable.
+If they do, these assets can avoid probate and be paid directly to the beneficiary.
+Usually, this money isn’t taxable, but interest earned on these assets after the death of your family member is taxable.

-Since the asset is paid directly to beneficiaries, interest is considered income in respect of a decedent (IRD).
+Since the money is paid directly to beneficiaries, interest is considered income in respect of a decedent (IRD).
 However, both of these must apply:

 - It’s interest the asset earns before it’s paid out to beneficiaries.

-- The interest isn’t reported on the deceased’s return.
+- The interest isn’t reported on the deceased’s tax return.